 “Sometimes travelling can be yukky”

 Stefan from kaffeeersatz.com knows what he is talking about, contrary to me he IS an outdoor freak.
 Thank God he is also a really real good friend and will borrow me some stuff for the trip, I actually didn’t know I would need let alone ever heard about it before (cue: UV water filter).
 He also said I won’t need a deodorant.
 After two days I wouldn’t care about this anymore.
 The only thing that matters then, is nature and if your feet are carrying you one more day.
 (The last time I left my apartment without make up was in the 80ies) We may as well expect the worst.

 Hello, my name is Yvonne and I’m an internet junkie.
-Besides the physical exertions I’m expecting on this trip, THIS is the worst.
+Besides the physical exertions I’m expecting on this trip to Mongolia, THIS is the worst.
 No internet, no blogging, no Instagram, no nothing.
 I start getting withdrawal symptoms only by thinking of this.
 And in the same time I’m sooooo looking forward to this.
 Finally just travelling for the fun of it again.
 Exploring, experiencing another world and nothing else matters.